codacy/codacy-checkstyle/src/main/resources/docs/description/VisibilityModifier.md

 Field is known to be immutable if:

--   It\'s declared as final
+  - It's declared as final
   - Has either a primitive type or instance of class user defined to be immutable (such as String, ImmutableCollection from Guava and etc)

 Classes known to be immutable are listed in